SysKitTeam/docs-monitor/troubleshooting/outgoing-email-with-smtp-gmail-account.md

 ---
-description: This article explains how to configure outgoing email with an smtp.gmail account to use with SysKit Monitor.
+description: This article explains how to configure outgoing email with an smtp.gmail account to use with Syskit Monitor.
 ---

 # Configuring outgoing email with an smtp.gmail account

 Google blocks sign-in attempts from some apps or devices that do not follow modern security standards.
 Since these apps and devices are easier to break into, blocking them helps keep your account safe.
-Unfortunately, Google thinks SysKit Monitor is also unsafe.
+Unfortunately, Google thinks Syskit Monitor is also unsafe.

 Therefore, you have to enable **Less Secure Sign-In** for your Google account in order to enable sending emails in this configuration.